kaoudis/vulnparty-js/README.md

 Generally speaking, an IP address that is considered part of a "private" range is not accessible from the broader internet, since LANs and other not publicly accessible networks reuse private ranges.
-Public IP addresses on the other hand should be reachable, searchable, and generally assigned to someone who is in charge of administering whatever stuff is hosted there.
+Addresses inside the private range used on the LAN should generally only be accessible from another location inside the LAN in question.
+Public IP addresses on the other hand should be publicly reachable and searchable through various tools.

 IPv4-related RFCs that might be interesting if you're not sure what a public or private IPv4 range is:
 - https://www.rfc-editor.org/rfc/rfc1918